Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 That was the point of TILE FLIP after all.
 Rather than destroy the Igraens, the idea was to remove their *need* for control and genocide and then leave them to live out the rest of eternity in their digital limbo.

-Meereo was still looking quite stunned. “...Champion?”
+Meereo was still looking quite stunned. "...Champion?"
 Costello asked.

 Meereo shook his head in disbelief.
-“I was just boggling at the sheer *scale* of the computation achievable with something like that.
-I always knew it had to be some quite impressive hardware to produce something like dataspace, but *this?”* he shook his head again, then frowned.
-“What about the less common kinds of pyramid?
+"I was just boggling at the sheer *scale* of the computation achievable with something like that.
+I always knew it had to be some quite impressive hardware to produce something like dataspace, but *this?"* he shook his head again, then frowned.
+"What about the less common kinds of pyramid?

-“We identified a few.
+"We identified a few.
 They’re not all pyramids, either.
-Every so often there’s a cuboid, or a cylinder.”
+Every so often there’s a cuboid, or a cylinder."

-“Any indication at all what their function might be?”
+"Any indication at all what their function might be?"

 Tumun hooted affirmatively.
-“Cuboids sit on the big warm lines.
-Cylinders, always in middle of a circle of pyramids.”
+"Cuboids sit on the big warm lines.
+Cylinders, always in middle of a circle of pyramids."

-“Different feel too, grippier for hands and feet,” Beng supplied, helpfully.
+"Different feel too, grippier for hands and feet," Beng supplied, helpfully.

 Meereo made a thoughtful noise, duck-nodding as he tapped away on his own tablet.